ns1/ns1-privatedns/helm/README.md

 @TODO verify older versions of k8s are okay
 - Kubernetes 1.12+
-- This chart uses PersistentVolumeClaims and so dynamic PersistentVolume provisioning must be configured on the cluster - if you are using a managed Kubernetes service then this likely is already done.
+- This chart uses PersistentVolumeClaims and so dynamic PersistentVolume provisioning must be configured on the cluster.
+If you are using a managed Kubernetes service then this likely is already done.
+Regardless, you'll need to configure the `data.storage.className` option with the appropriate storage class name.
-- NS1 images hosted in an environment that Kubernetes can access and a Kubernetes secret with the access credentials
+- NS1 images hosted in an environment that Kubernetes can access and a Kubernetes secret with the access credentials.

 ## Installing the Chart
+Create a secret storing Docker credentials if you have not done so already.
+See [the Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#registry-secret-existing-credentials) on how to do this.

+Then the chart can be installed:
 ``` bash
 helm install ns1-ddi . --values=<path-to-values>.yml
 ```

-If the installation is being ran with the bootstrap configuration set to true, then the timeout on the helm install should be increased, e.g
+If the installation is being ran with the bootstrap configuration set to true, then the timeout on the helm install should be increased:
 ```
 helm install ns1-ddi . --values=<path-to-values>.yml --timeout=15m
 ```